-However, we ran into a roadblock as the road ahead was not at all motorable due to the recent rains and there was no way any vehicle would have passed that muddy lane without getting its tyres stuck.
+However, we ran into a roadblock as the road ahead was not at all motorable due to the recent rains (even though it was winter time) and there was no way any vehicle would have passed that muddy lane without getting its tyres stuck.
 We waited for a while and as they day “When there is will, there is a way” we were offered lifts on certain ATBs used by the people of Myanmar to cross thee muddy road patches.
 They offered to give the four of us a ride on two motorbikes with a nominal amount of 200 for a one way ride on each bike.
 We accepted the offer and off we were to Myanmar to sight the famed ‘Lake of No Return’ and the Pangsau Pass market.
 These helpful guys dropped us at the Checkpost where the soldiers of the Myanmar Army were stationed to verify our documents.
 They greeted us with a warm smile welcoming us to their country and in a few minutes we were offered token cards to cross the border and reach Myanmar.
 And all this along the Historic Stilwell Road.
 We were overjoyed to reach an International Country without any hassle and of course without requiring our passport.
 As we were on a tight schedule to reach Miao before sundown along a road that had more number of potholes than tar we decided to be quick on our visit to the Myanmar market.

 We went and explored the Pangsau Pass market where there were several small business men and women selling goods.
 Most of their goods were locally made and some we guess were imported from China.
 The best goods we found were the traditional knives and daggers better known as Khukris in the local language which were all hand made and exquisite.
 It was interesting to see that wine bars were open here early in the morning and people could be seen gulping down beer as early as 9.30 AM in the morning.
 We decided to give it a try and were seen gulping down a can of Myanmar Beer in the morning too.
 We were running out of time and so we decided to sight the Lake of No Return and head back to India.
 The same guys who brought us here offered us a life back at the same price to the place where we started after returning our token back to the officials of Myanmar.
 We reached back around 10.30 and we started our journey back to Jairampur to head back to Jagun in Assam and continue to Miao.